Back to: Australia's welfare snapshots

 early intervention: Services aimed at improving outcomes for people experiencing or at risk of experiencing negative outcomes, such as homelessness and developmental delay in children.

-educational attainment: Defined by the Organisation for Economic Co-operation and Development “as the highest grade completed within the most advanced level attended in the educational system of the country where the education was received.
-Some countries may also find it useful to present data on educational attainment in terms of the highest grade attended.”
+educational attainment: Defined by the Organisation for Economic Co-operation and Development “as the highest grade completed within the most advanced level attended in the educational system of the country where the education was received”.

 elder abuse: Single or repeated act, or lack of appropriate action, occurring within any relationship where there is an expectation of trust, which causes harm or distress to an older person.

-electronic gaming machines (EGMs): Also known as ‘slots’, ‘pokies’, ‘poker machines’ and ‘fruit machines’.
-EGMs usually have three or more computer-simulated reels which ‘spin’ when a button is pushed.
+Electronic Gambling Machines (EGMs): Also known as ‘slots’, ‘pokies’, ‘poker machines’, ‘gaming machines’, and ‘fruit machines’.
+EGMs usually have three or more computer-simulated reels which “spin” when a button is pushed.
 When winning symbols line up a prize is awarded.

 emotional abuse (children): Act by a person having the care of a child that results in the child suffering any kind of significant emotional deprivation or trauma.
 Children affected by exposure to family violence are also included in this category.